isha7390/Recipe-Generator/README.md

 # Recipe Generator
+Recipe Generator allows users to search and filter recipes based on specific ingredients.
+Users can enter ingredients they want to include or exclude to refine their recipe results.
+Once preferences are set, the application generates a collection of 50 recipe cards that match the selected criteria.
+Each card displays a recipe option, and selecting one reveals detailed information including cooking time, servings, required ingredients, and preparation instructions.

 How to Run:
 1. Clone this repository
 2. Create a Spoonacular acccout @ https://spoonacular.com/food-api
 3. Copy your API key
 4. Create a .env file within your project folder
-5. In the .env file paste this "X_API_KEY = 'your key'"
+5. In the .env file paste this: `X_API_KEY = <your key>`
 6. Install node js
     - MacOS: https://youtu.be/0LWJ3gmScUY?si=5f7NzmHmb9TLwnb7
     - Windows: https://youtu.be/7pbQ4ZKPBiU?si=PtbMQXoRDoJv4IOj
-7. Install the required packages by running 'npm install' inside your project folder
+7. Install the required packages by running `npm install` inside your project folder
-8. Start the server by running 'npm start' inside your project folder
+8. Start the server by running `npm start` inside your project folder
 9. Open http://localhost:3000 in your browser
 10. Recipe Generator is ready to use!